SubhroRoy/VSDSquadron_mini_research/README.md

 ## Task2: Write a simple C- Program for Clock Cycle Divider: Crafting a Digital Clock Divider Circuit and compile using RISC V GCC compiler

 The project I am working on is **Clock Cycle Divider**. <br>
-Following is the sample C-Program that I am currently executing as part of Task 2. <br>
+Below is a sample C-Program that I am currently executing as part of Task 2. <br>
 ```
 #include <stdio.h>
 #include <stdbool.h>